what is patchwork show?

 when and where does patchwork happen?

-Shows take place for the most part in the spring (May) and fall (November) in 4 locations across California and in Phoenix, Arizona.
+generally Shows take place in the spring (May) and fall (November) in 4 locations across California and in Phoenix, Arizona.
 We are currently expanding into new cities and will update those new locations as soon as they are confirmed.
 Sign up for our newsletter to know exactly when it happens!

 how can i join patchwork show’s modern handmade festival?